• Following Us

 You can read the piece here, or click the picture below.

 New Escapist Column!
-On Colin Farrell and the Shifting Definition of Movie Stardom…
+On the Complicated Seventies Nostalgia of “Poker Face”…

 We’re launching a new column at The Escapist, called Out of Focus.
 It will publish every Wednesday, and the plan is to use it to look at some film and television that would maybe fall outside the remit of In the Frame, more marginal titles or objects of cult interest.
-This week, we took a look at the fascinating career of Colin Farrell.
+With the end of the first season of Poker Face last week, it seemed like a good opportunity to take a look back at the show.

 You can read the piece here, or click the picture below.